 1.1) Two Gear Train

-Two Gear Train is a type of Simple gear train.
-It consists of two connected gears.
-For Example, As shown below in a two gear train.
-The Gear-1 is driver and Gear-2 is driven gear.
-When driver gear is rotated in a clockwise direction, driven gear will rotate in the anti-clockwise direction.
+Two Gear Train is a type of Simple gear train with two connected gears.
+For Example, As shown below in a two-gear train.
+Gear-1 is the driver, and Gear-2 is the driven gear.
+When the the driver gear rotates in a clockwise direction, the driven gear starts rotating in an anti-clockwise direction.

-Question : Calculate the Speed and torque of output shaft for a simple gear train.
-Where the number of teeth on driver and driven gear are 40 and 20 respectively.
+Question: Calculate the Speed and torque of the output shaft for a simple gear train if the number of teeth on the driver and driven gear are 40 and 20.
 And Driver gear is rotating with 100 rpm and 10 N-m torque.

 Number of teeth on driver Gear (T1) = 40